mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ---

 ##### Iterative Process
-To implement the Newton-Raphson method, the iterative approach based on the Taylor series expansion, JuliaGrid provides the [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson}::AcPowerFlow{NewtonRaphson})) and [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson})) functions.
+To implement the Newton-Raphson method, the iterative approach based on the Taylor series expansion, JuliaGrid provides the [`mismatch!`](@ref mismatch!(::AcPowerFlow{<:NewtonRaphson})) and [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson{T}}) where T) functions.
 These functions are utilized to carry out the Newton-Raphson method iteratively until a stopping criterion is reached, as demonstrated in the following code snippet:
 ```@example PowerFlowSolution
 for iteration = 0:20
     stopping = mismatch!(analysis)